 Reusable rockets with propulsive landing capability was pure science fiction in 1973.

 It was a pleasure to rewatch this today.
 I am so drawn in with this film’s unique graphic style, and trance like pace.
-I am pleased to share that this is available on Amazon Prime.
-Check it out!

 The most recent Star Trek Discovery series has been very entertaining, with a major aesthetic reboot of the pre-TOS era, and a dizzying blast of relentless fast paced action and non stop twists.
 I suppose it’s somewhat of a masterpiece of its kind.
 I liked it.
 But I can’t shake this nagging feeling, that for as much as it has added to the franchise, I have a sense that something is missing.